MeVisLab/examples/mevislab.github.io/content/examples/basic_mechanisms/macro_modules_and_module_interaction/example1/index.md

 ---
 layout: post
-title: "Panel for the contour filter"
+title: "Panel for the Contour Filter"
 category: "basic_mechanisms"
 ---

 # Example 1: Panel for the Contour Filter
-This example contains a whole package structure.
-Inside you can find the example contour filter for which a panel was created.
+This example contains an entire package structure.
+Inside, you can find the example contour filter for which a panel was created.

 ## Summary
 A new macro module `Filter` has been created.
 Initially, macro modules do not provide an own panel containing user interface elements such as buttons.
 The *Automatic Panel* is shown on double-clicking the module providing the name of the module.